Privacy Notice for DCG Students

 - how to contact us so that you can exercise those rights

 One aim of the Act is to empower individuals and give them control over their personal data.
-The GDPR gives you the following rights:
+UK GDPR and The Data Protection Act 2018 gives you the following rights:

 - The right to be informed